0350365/vid.io/streamables/README.txt

-These videos are only for demonstration purposes, feel free to delete them.
+These videos are only for demonstration purposes, feel free to delete them and use your own.